 - 2.2.1 The player shall not be permitted to bowl in the match until he has either been able to field, or his team has subsequently been batting, for the total length of playing time for which he was absent (hereafter referred to as penance time), subject to a maximum cumulative penance time of 120 minutes.
-If any unexpired penance time remains at the end of the first innings, it is carried forward to the second innings of the match. - 2.2.2 The player shall not be permitted to bat in the match until his team's batting innings has been in progress for the length of playing time that is equal to the unexpired penance time carried forward from the previous innings, subject to a maximum cumulative penance time of 120 minutes.
+If any unexpired penance time remains at the end of an innings, it is carried forward to the next and subsequent innings of the match. - 2.2.2 The player shall not be permitted to bat in the match until his team's batting innings has been in progress for the length of playing time that is equal to the unexpired penance time carried forward from the previous innings, subject to a maximum cumulative penance time of 120 minutes.
 However, once his side has lost five wickets in its batting innings, he may bat immediately.
+If any unexpired penance time remains at the end of that batting innings, it is carried forward to the next and subsequent innings of the match.

 For the purposes of 2.2.1 and 2.2.2, playing time shall comprise the time play is in progress excluding lunch and tea intervals, intervals between innings and official drinks intervals.
+For clarity, a player's penance time will continue to expire after he is dismissed, for the remainder of his team's batting innings.